csusi/lfs/README.md

     $PAGE - Sets default page size for printing based on country standard
     Local Networking Settings for Ch.
 7.5

-0. Need to be root to start:
-  --> sudo -i
-  --> cd /root/lfs

-0. Build the LFS system starting below.
+0. In a terminal window, as 'root' in \root\lfs, begin to build the LFS system starting below.
 Each script covers a section of the book, and are named in the following pattern:

         XXX-C.S-YYYY.sh
           XXX - LFS book